 - Similar to a smartphone but designed for young ages

-- Comes with several simple apps, including flashlight and phone book
+- Comes with several simple apps, including a flashlight and phone book

 - 2-way calls are easy to make